 Case study 1: Working Family Payment (WFP)

-This is an example showing how income is assessed for Working Family Payment (rates from 28 March 2019)when parenting alone.
+This is an example showing how income is assessed for Working Family Payment (2020 rates) when parenting alone.

 Mary has three children.
 Her youngest two childen are 5 and 7 years old.
 She is getting a One-Parent Family Payment (OFP) and was recently offered work part-time.
 If she takes the job, she will work three days each week and earn €300.
 Mary wants to take the job as all of her children are now in school but she knows her One-Parent Family Payment will be affected.

 Would Mary be better off financially if she takes the job offer?
 She has

 lived in her home for 20 years and has a small mortgage.
 She gets a weekly

 maintenance payment of €80 for her mortgage costs which does not affect her

 One-Parent Family Payment.
 Her 18-year-old daughter is a student and has a